dictation-toolbox/Caster/docs/readthedocs/Caster_Commands/Mouse.md

 # Mouse

-A video demonstration [here](https://youtu.be/UISjQBMmQ-I).
+A video demonstration of mouse commands is found [here](https://youtu.be/UISjQBMmQ-I).
 Note that this demonstration is a little old and doesn't show all features.

 ## Basic mouse commands